apache/pulsar/site2/docs/administration-load-balance.md

 ## Split namespace bundles

-Since the load for the topics in a bundle might change over time and predicting the load might be hard, bundle split is designed to resolve these chanllenges.
+Since the load for the topics in a bundle might change over time and predicting the load might be hard, bundle split is designed to resolve these challenges.
 The broker splits a bundle into two and the new smaller bundles can be reassigned to different brokers.

 Pulsar supports the following two bundle split algorithms:
 * `range_equally_divide`: split the bundle into two parts with the same hash range size.